bh-official/bhuvi-projects/week3/09-cookie-clicker-game/README.md

 - Automatic cookie generation using `setInterval`
 - Dynamic shop built from API data
 - Upgrade purchasing system
+- Disabled buy buttons if not affordable
 - Floating text animations
 - Sound effects
 - Dark mode
 - Settings menu
+- Pause / Resume system
+- Reset game system
 - Local storage save system
 - Error handling using `try/catch`
 - Responsive layout using Flexbox & Grid

+---

+## 🧰 Built-in JavaScript Learnt from this project

+- getBoundingClientRect() — to calculate exact screen positions for floating text animations.
+- Audio() — to create and play sound effects.
+- play() — to play sound effects when clicking or buying upgrades.
+- Number() — to convert stored string values into numbers.
+- confirm() — to show a confirmation dialog before resetting the game.
+- location.reload() — to reload the page after resetting the game.
+- Error() — to create a custom error object when something goes wrong (e.g., API failure).
+- throw — to manually stop execution and trigger error handling.
+- try / catch — to safely handle errors like failed network requests without crashing the app.
+- console.error() — to log error messages in the browser console for debugging.
+- remove() — to remove a DOM element from the page (used for deleting floating text after animation).
+- classList.add() — to add CSS classes dynamically (used for dark mode and opening panels).
+- e.clientX, e.clientY — to get the mouse click position on the screen (used to position floating text).

 ---